 Before your program begins…

 - Take a moment to share with the audience the nearest exits in the event of an emergency.
-(There will be diagrams on the podium in your program room.)

 - Please also encourage audience members to silence their cell phones.
 Remind them that these programs are being recorded.